-Spring 2019 saw yet another HBO phenomenon in the form of the docudrama miniseries Chernobyl (and you can look for a review coming next year to Concerning History).
+Spring 2019 saw yet another HBO phenomenon in the form of the docudrama miniseries Chernobyl (reviewed here on Concerning History).
 The recent Emmys briefly brought Chernobyl back into the spotlight, and I heard again a complain I’d first encountered back when the show originally aired: there were no accents or, rather, there were the wrong accents.
 No character in the show speaks with a Russian or Ukrainian accent, and indeed most of the actors stick to their native British cadence.
 This sorely bothered some people, to the point of even not being able to finish the show.
 Heather and I, however, were not bothered by it in the slightest.
 It’s a rare moment when internet podcasters are on the side of historical accuracy and I am not, so why this seemingly uncharacteristic shift in perspective?

 As it turns out, language is possibly the only thing in historical media that gets a complete bye from me when it comes to assessing accuracy.
 A large part of this comes from my own viewing preferences.
 I prefer to watch my movies and shows, not read them, and so I appreciate it if a show set entirely in, say, feudal Japan, meant for an American audience, just has its characters speak entirely in English.